mhomran/I2c/README.md

 # I2c
 An I2C driver template and implementation for some embedded systems targets.
-The driver is blocking, asynchronous and limited to sending/receiving single byte at a time.
+The driver is blocking, synchronous and limited to sending/receiving single byte at a time.
 It's made with time tirggered design in mind.

 # Acknowledgment